ngocmphan/bios643-analysis-reporting/analysis/README-data-cleaning.md

 Outlier Management: An "Age" value of 345 was identified as a data entry error and recoded to NA to prevent skewing statistical models.

+Smoking variable inconsistent values between "Former" or "former".
+Values of the variable are transformed to all lower cases.
 Feature Engineering:

 - Sex: Recoded from 1/0 to "Male"/"Female".